|

 Mr. Thornsberry was presented with a letter of appreciation from Reno

 Mayor Bob Cashell for his three years of meritorious service.
+The

 committee voted unanimously (5-0 with Vice-Chair John